 - Client and employer diversity—Graphic design is used in almost every industry, which means that potential clients are easy to find.
 And employment can be found not only in advertising agencies, design studios, or public relations firms, but also within interactive media studios, web development firms, and the in-house marketing departments of all types of companies.

-- Extra workplace benefits—More than half of all respondents in a graphic design industry survey reported receiving paid sick leave, extra paid vacation time, and medical and dental insurance.
-And over 35 percent of them said that they received additional paid personal time, life and disability insurance, and funding for continuing education or professional development.2
+- Extra workplace benefits—More than half of all respondents in the graphic design industry survey referenced above reported receiving paid sick leave, extra paid vacation time, and medical and dental insurance.
+And over 35 percent of them said that they received additional paid personal time, life and disability insurance, and funding for continuing education or professional development.

 4. Do I Need a Graphic Design Degree?

 Given the nature of today's marketplace, post-secondary graphic design training is definitely advisable.
 However, you don't necessarily need to earn a degree.
 In fact, it's possible to learn everything you need for entry-level roles by completing graphic design courses as part of a shorter diploma or certificate program.

 When exploring how to become a graphic designer, also keep in mind that employers will want to look at more than the education on your resume.
 They will want to see a strong graphic design portfolio that clearly shows your talent, creativity, and technical abilities.
 Thankfully, many programs focus on helping design students put together effective portfolios before graduation.

 5. What's the Best Way to Get Started in Graphic Design?